 \subsection{Quantization of the vector modes}

-We can repeat the analysis of Dirac quantization for $AdS_3$ in BTZ background.
-The analysis proceeds on similar lines as global co-ordinates, for each step in section \ref{diracquant}, we can replace $t, r, \varphi$ with $\tau, \rho, x$.
-In the end we arrive at the following Dirac bracket
+We can repeat the analysis of Dirac quantization for $AdS_3$ in the BTZ background.
+The analysis proceeds on similar lines as global coordinates, for each step in section \ref{diracquant}, we can replace $t, r, \varphi$ with $\tau, \rho, x$.
+In the end, we arrive at the following Dirac bracket